Squish Lab Pro

 Export

-Copy CSS, JSON, or Figma tokens
+Copy CSS, JSON, Tailwind, or Figma tokens

 Font Grading: The Secret to Perfect Dark Mode Typography

 Font grading is the subtle adjustment of a typeface's weight and contrast to maintain optical harmony across different backgrounds and screen conditions.
 Unlike standard weight adjustment, grading fine-tunes the perceived thickness without changing the font's core design.
+The variable font weight animator helps visualize these adjustments in real-time, making it easier to find the perfect balance.
+This is why professional font engineers rely on font grading tools for dark mode optimization.

 Current Grade Axis: Range: